bobdavies2000/OpenCVB/README.md

 are known.
 To enable revisiting existing algorithms, this software provides a single application that can run OpenCV algorithms on any of the cameras listed above.
 Adding more cameras is a multiplier.
-If there are 1000 algorithms and 6 cameras, testing all of them requires 6000 tests.
+If there are 1000 algorithms and 6 cameras, testing all of them requires 6000 tests which is the reason for the integrated regression testing.

 There are many computer vision examples on the web but too often something is missing, or setup is difficult.
 OpenCVB is designed to collect algorithms into a